doc4d/docs/docs/WebServer/http-request-handler.md

 ### Verbs

-You can use the "verbs" property in the handler definition to declare HTTP verbs that are supported fin incoming requests for this handler.
+You can use the "verbs" property in the handler definition to declare HTTP verbs that are supported in incoming requests for this handler.
 A request that uses a verb that is not explicitely allowed is automatically rejected by the server.

 You can declare several verbs, separated by a comma.
 Verb names are not case sensitive.